railslove/mbaasy-express-middleware/README.md

 app.use(bodyParser.json())
 ```

-If you want webhook request validation you might also want to configure `verify` for the `body-parser` middleware, see (Request validation)[#Request validation].
+If you want webhook request validation you might also want to configure `verify` for the `body-parser` middleware, see [Request validation](#Request validation).

 ## Receipt uploading